briandrum/codes.forchagrin.com/_chapters/chapter-1135-office-district.md

-    5. _(5)_ **Non-profit organizations.** Clubs, lodges, fraternal and service organizations, museums and similar facilities; retail sales shall be permitted if customary and incidental to the organization’s non-profit activities.
+    5. _(5)_ **Non-profit organizations.** Clubs, lodges, fraternal and service organizations, museums and similar facilities; retail sales shall be permitted if customary and incidental to the organization's non-profit activities.

     6. _(6)_ **Funeral homes.**